7/12/18: Day 4

 Camp Blast is a Christ-centered day camp program for youth ages 8-14 (completed grades 3-7).
-Camp Blast offers: themed activities, group games, sports & arts electives, worship music, a dynamic youth speaker, small group Bible studies, and cooperative team activities.
-This year's theme is "The Hero Inside You," so look for lots of comic book and superhero themed activities all week.
+Camp Blast offers: themed activities, group games, sports & arts electives, worship music, a dynamic youth speaker, small group Bible studies, and cooperative team activities..

 Why Camp Blast?